iamhsk/microwave-rails/README.md

 # microwave-rails
-Microwave MVC provides basic, cross-platform-compatible templates for different tech stacks so you can quickly get started with web development.
+Microwave MVC provides cross-platform-compatible templates for different tech stacks so you can quickly get started with web development.

 #### What you get out of this Microwave:
 * Ruby 2.2 & Rails 4.2